mohamedsamara/webpack-static-pages/README.md

 ## Demo

-This application is deployed on Heroku.
+This application is deployed on Firebase.
 Please check it out :smile: [here](https://webpack-static-pages.firebaseapp.com/).

 ## Install